KevinChang0618/SupervisedLearning-Home_Price_Prediction/README.md

 - Adjust number of variables tried at each split and number of trees in training model.
 I use 11 variables tried at each split to train and test the model.
 Get RMSE = 57911 which is worse than original model.
 Then, I use different tree to fit the model.
-I choose 100 trees wiht 11 variables to fit the model and get RMSE = 58345 which is the worst among existed three models.
+I choose 100 trees with 11 variables to fit the model and get RMSE = 58345 which is the worst among existed three models.

 - <b>Tune the parameters to get best model.</b>
 I set the loop to test the model from 1 to 11 variables and dependent on lowest RMSE to select the best tree numbers for each variable selection.
 In this case, I find 4 variables has the lowest RMSE and the number of tree is 288.